doktorbro/imadaem/README.md

 ### 4. Javascript in HTML

-You must write the first 3 files into the include definition.
+You must put the 3 files from the previous steps into the include definition.
 ````html
 <script src='/path/to/zepto.js' type='application/javascript'></script>
 <script src='/path/to/zepto.imadaem.js' type='application/javascript'></script>